 Look, I could throw numbers at you all day, but here's what really matters: MCP changes the economics of AI integration.
 Instead of every new capability costing weeks of development, you're talking hours.
 Instead of maintenance being a constant drain, it becomes manageable.

-The Investment Firm That Stopped Fighting Data Silos: One client had AI agents pulling from their CRM, trading systems, market data feeds, and compliance databases.
-When they added a new risk assessment tool, the agent automatically discovered it and started incorporating that data into client reports.
+A typical pattern: AI agents pulling from CRM, trading systems, market data feeds, and compliance databases.
+When a new risk assessment tool comes online, the agent automatically discovers it and starts incorporating that data into client reports.
 No developer involvement needed.

-The E-commerce Support Agent That Keeps Getting Smarter: We built an AI support agent that could check orders, inventory, shipping status, and the knowledge base.
-When they added a new returns processing system, the agent found it automatically and started helping customers with returns.
-The support team didn't even know it happened until they noticed fewer escalations.
+Picture an AI support agent that can check orders, inventory, shipping status, and the knowledge base.
+When a returns processing system gets added, the agent finds it automatically and starts helping customers with returns.
+The support team often doesn't even know it happened until they notice fewer escalations.

-The Manufacturer Who Made Supplier Integration Effortless: A manufacturing client uses MCP to coordinate between supplier systems, inventory, production scheduling, and logistics.
-When they onboard new suppliers, instead of months of integration work, they just wrap the supplier's system with an MCP server.
+In manufacturing, MCP is a natural fit for coordinating between supplier systems, inventory, production scheduling, and logistics.
+Onboarding a new supplier shifts from months of integration work to wrapping the supplier's system with an MCP server.
 The AI agent handles the rest.

-The Media Company That Automated Cross-Platform Publishing: A media client has AI agents that coordinate content across their CMS, social platforms, email systems, and analytics tools.
-When they added a new distribution channel, the agent automatically started publishing there too.
-Their content team focuses on creating, not managing workflows.
+The same shape applies to media: AI agents coordinating content across CMS, social platforms, email systems, and analytics tools.
+When a new distribution channel is added, the agent automatically starts publishing there too.
+The content team focuses on creating, not managing workflows.

 Before You Jump In: What You Need to Know